-- To add a row, click Add imported column mapping •.
-The new row is added below the row that is currently selected. - To edit a row, type changes into the grid. - To delete a row, select the row that you want to delete and then click Remove mapping X. - To change the order of rows, select the row that you want to move and then click the arrow icons to move it up or down.
+- To add a row, click Add imported column mapping .
+The new row is added below the row that is currently selected.
+This option is not available for certain source types that have a fixed set of source columns. - To edit a row, type changes into the grid. - To delete a row, select the row that you want to delete and then click Remove mapping X. This option is not available for certain source types that have a fixed set of source columns.
+Keep in mind that all columns in the import source must have a corresponding row in the mapping tab.
+If you do not need to save the corresponding data to the destination table (either because it is unneeded or because you need to manipulate data using a work column), simply leave the column unmapped.

+• To change the order of rows, select the row that you want to move and then click the arrow icons to move it up or down.

-NOTE: If you perform any action that changes the existing order of rows, this may cause data to be imported incorrectly.
+IMPORTANT: For all import types except Ellucian, the columns must be listed in the order of the columns in the source.
+For example, the first column of the source data must be row 1 in the mapping grid, the second column must be row 2, and so on.
+If you perform any action that changes the existing order of rows, this may cause data to be imported incorrectly.
 After making manual adjustments to the grid, check to make sure that each mapping row in the grid matches up with the appropriate source column.